Dhanyaaa13/inventorymanagery22/README.md

     * For wider access, you can deploy the `index.html` file (and `styles.css` if you created it) to a web server (e.g., using GitHub Pages, Netlify, or a traditional web hosting service).
 4. Running:
     * Once the html file is opened in a browser, the application is running.
+5. Follow the prompts to set up and deploy the application.

-Application Structure:
+The deployed application is available at: file:///C:/Users/Rashmi%20M/Downloads/inventorymanegry.html Application Structure:

 1. HTML (`index.html`):